simplySimple-cs16/flutter_projects/projects_readme.txt

         -local state

         -global state
-    - whenever u change a staful widget to stateless or vice-versa, hot restart is required.
+    - whenever u change a stateful widget to stateless or vice-versa, hot restart is required.
     - u cannot use setState(){} inside StatelessWidget.
 But u can pass it(the setState function) as a class constructor parameter of a StatelesWidget from a StatefulWidget to change the value of variables that changes the state of the stateful widget.
     - IMP : we can pass data back from stateless to statefull widget via callback, even from child back to parent widget.